How long do roosters live? When owning Backyard Chickens, you should have a full record of your entire flock and breeds.

-Our focus here is on roosters and we are going to find out how long they live including the underlying factors influencing their lifespan.
+Our focus here is on roosters, and we will find out how long they live, including the underlying factors influencing their lifespan.

-Their lifespan can be extended or shortened due to the type of food they are fed on, especially when they are confined.
+Their lifespan can be extended or shortened due to the type of food they are fed, especially when confined.

 Thus impacting their health negatively.
 Longevity is all about protecting the roosters against an invasion of predators and diseases more than anything else.